-Step 3 – Enroll in to an accredited training program in Kansas for Medical Assisting
+Step 3 – Enroll in Accredited Training Program in Kansas for Medical Assisting

-The bodies responsible for overseeing medical assistant programs in Kansas include the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools, also known as (ABHES) are two of the accrediting bodies for Kansas medical assistants.
-Complete a program successfully that is sanctioned by them in order to become approved to test to become certified in the state.
-See the list below for all the approved courses in Kansas that are accredited by these organizations.
+The Commission on Accreditation of Allied Health Education Programs, also known as the (CAAHEP) and the Accrediting Bureau of Health Education Schools, also known as (ABHES) are two of the accrediting bodies for Kansas medical assistants.
+Complete a program successfully that is sanctioned by them in order to become eligible and approved to take the test to become certified in the state of Kansas.
+See the list below for all the courses in Kansas that are accredited by these organizations.

 Accredited medical assistant training in Kansas